Siraj-Qazi/cs100-p3-flipped/README.md

 #### Notes
  -The input will be the line width (int) followed by words (strings).
  -You can assume there will only be a single space between input strings.
  -No word (string of text) in the input will be longer than the line width.
  -The line width will be between 10 and 100 (inclusive).
  -There is no limit on the amount of words that will be in the text.
  -Make sure the generated input and output end with an empty line (a common standard).

- -Make sure that you include a header block of comments with your name and a brief overview of the program.

  -It is highly advised to use I/O redirection as done in the examples.

 ## Built With